Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Formulation of problem

+Note that along two trajectories $x^{\pm}(t)$ defined in the $(x,t)$ plane by $\frac{dx^{\pm}}{dt}=\lambda^{\pm},$ Eq. (\ref{eq:canon}) with the respective index reduces to $\frac{dR^{\pm}}{dt}=0.$ It means that the respective Riemann invariant is constant along that trajectory which is referred to as the characteristic curve. \citep{Whitham1974} This is the basic idea behind the method of characteristics which we use to solve the problem analytically.

-For the interface confined between the top and bottom boundaries, which corresponds to $\eta^{2}\le1$, the characteristic velocities are real and thus the equations are of hyperbolic type provided that $\vartheta^{2}\le1.$ The latter constraint on the shear velocity is required for the stability of interface which would be otherwise disrupted by the long-wave Kelvin-Helmholtz instability \citep{Milewski2004}.
+Since the interface is confined between the top and bottom boundaries, which corresponds to $\eta^{2}\le1,$ the characteristic velocities (\ref{eq:Cpm}) are real and, thus, the equations are of hyperbolic type if $\vartheta^{2}\le1.$ The latter constraint on the shear velocity is required for the stability of interface which would be otherwise disrupted by a long-wave Kelvin-Helmholtz instability. \citep{Milewski2004} It has to be noted that this instability is different to the usual short-wave Kelvin-Helmholtz which is absent in the hydrostatic SW approximation. \citep{Esler2011}